 The IPCEI therefore welcomes initiatives which contribute to the design and deployment of Open-RAN technology across the full span of necessary technology.
 In this range of technology microelectronics plays one of the most important roles, as many of the complicated network functions are deeply integrated into chipsets.
 Still a network requires more than chips only and in order to reflect the importance of networks for the well-being of the societies the scope of the IPCEI covers explicitly also the network integration layers above the chip level.

 Having European horses in the technology race as bargaining chips ensures beneficial mutual dependencies in the global semiconductor and communications supply chain.
-This leverage investments in the whole value and it should foster semiconductor start-up companies.
+This will leverage investments in the whole value chain, and it should foster semiconductor start-up companies.
 This will stimulate novel technologies reaching the market, help to counter market-failure and reduce the risk of disruptions by external shocks.
 However, political decisions should not be directed at curtailing the global value networks of the semiconductor or communications industry.
 Even well-intentioned measures in this context can lead to significant welfare losses.
-In a functioning global production network, not everyone can and must be able to do everything, but Europe must become more aware of its strategic control points, which it can leverage in a geopolitical reality.
+In a functioning global production network, not everyone can and must be able to do everything alone, but Europe must become more aware of its strategic control points, which it can leverage in a geopolitical reality.

 The challenges confronting the EU economy are plainly in sight when it comes to crisis-proof supply of microelectronics from around the world.
-In 2020/21, access to chips has turned into a chokepoint for every industry in any European sector.
+In 2020/21, access to chips and systems has turned into a chokepoint for every industry in any European sector.
 Although Microelectronics will rely on world-wide trade and cooperation, previously taken-for-granted global supply chains are fraying: The impacts of climate change – e.g. through the effects of extreme weather events on critical infrastructures as energy supply or water management – geopolitical tensions, resource scarcity, and unforeseen global trade disruptions are putting the chip supply chains under pressure.
 At the same time, other world regions pursue ambitious industrial policies, strengthen their domestic actors, and onshore foreign producers.
-Therefore, Europe should develop resilient and crisis-proof supply chains for European markets.
+Therefore, Europe should develop resilient and crisis-proof supply chains for European and world markets.
 While Europe is still in a strong position in the communications technologies space, this position is endangered by increased market entry of foreign producers and new technological innovations.
 Therefore, it is also time to strengthen Europe’s communications technologies supply chain.

 The European Union aims for the twin green and digital transition.
-Therefore, EU policies for the Green Deal and Digital Decade want to create a framework which triggers new solutions to make Europe more resilient and fit for the .
+Therefore, EU policies for the Green Deal and Digital Decade want to create a framework which triggers new solutions to make Europe more resilient and fit for the coming decades.
 New digital technologies provide the solutions for increasingly complex mobility needs, intelligent manufacturing, smart cities and communities, the operation of critical infrastructures in the areas of energy supply, data-/telecommunication, and health, the increasing level of digital networking and global climate protection.
-Microelectronics and communication technologies the key enabler for Europe’s future economic prosperity and the provider of the innovative digital solutions needed to address Europe’s societal challenges.
+Microelectronics, integrated photonics, and communication technologies are the key enabler for Europe’s future economic prosperity and the provider of the innovative digital solutions needed to address Europe’s societal challenges.
 Without a strong and competitive European Microelectronics and Communications Ecosystem the ambitious targets of the twin green and digital transition cannot be achieved!
+With the Green Deal as a guideline Europe can lead the path for a greener microelectronic ecosystem.